 The Board may approve up to 5 days of bereavement leave for family members of deceased victims.

-All sick leave available through the employer must be used before CVC will consider compensating lost wages.
+All sick and bereavement leave available through the employer must be used before CVC will consider compensating lost wages.

-The applicant must submit a Lost Wages form, to be completed by their employer, along with a recent paystub.
-Victims must also submit a letter from a doctor verifying that they were medically unable to work due to crime related injuries.
-If the victim is self-employed, they must submit a tax return in lieu of a pay stub.
+The applicant must submit the 17th JD CVC Lost Wages Form, completed by their employer, along with recent paystubs.
+Victims must also submit a letter from a doctor or therapist verifying that they were unable to work due to crime related injuries.
+If the victim is self-employed, they must submit a current tax return in lieu of a pay stub.

 Time off for medical or counseling appointments, meetings with law enforcement persons or court dates are not eligible for lost wages.